yegor256/blog/_posts/2014/sep/2014-09-16-getters-and-setters-are-evil.md

 **Tell, Don't Ask**
 Allen Holub says, "Don't ask for the information you need to do the work; ask the object that has the information to do the work for you."
+Martin Fowler [agrees](https://martinfowler.com/bliki/TellDontAsk.html).

 **Violated Encapsulation Principle**
 An object can be teared apart by other objects, since they